AndiEcker/AcuSihotInterfaces/README.md

     `--pull=ShC --compare="AcuC{'filter_records':lambda r: not r.val('Email') or not r.val('Phone')"`

-### AssServer Application
+### BssServer Application

-The AssServer is a server application that is providing a web-service that is listening/waiting for our Sihot system to connect (as a client) for to propagate/push the following live actions done within Sihot:
+The BssServer is a server application that is providing a web-service that is listening/waiting for our Sihot system to connect (as a client) for to propagate/push the following live actions done within Sihot:

 * Change of Reservation Data